 A quote and a written estimate are completely different from each other.
 A quote is an exact price that you will charge your clients for a particular project.
 Moreover, the amount that you mention in the quote is not changeable unless the client orders for an additional task or you find out an extra input is required in the job.
 This is more legally binding, and the customer can opt for a legal standpoint in case any price dispute comes up.

-Whereas on the other hand, a written estimate is a rough budget or an approximate cost that you can offer your clients before taking up the project.
+On the other hand, a written estimate is a rough budget or an approximate cost that you can offer your clients before taking up the project.
 Small business owners make an estimate, which helps both parties to have an idea of the project expenses.
 The estimated amount is never fixed and is liable for any changes for which the client cannot claim to take any legal action.

-Steps to write an estimate:
+How to write an estimate:

 Correct and accurate pricing helps to win a job.
 Convincing the customers to consider you for the project is the biggest challenge.
 Hence, you need to know the art of writing a professional estimate for your small business to stand out from others.
 Here’s what you need to include.